andrewkruger/DAShER/README.md

 DAShER
 ======

-Code and libraries used to control the DAShER electronics.
+This project contains the code and libraries used to control the DAShER electronics.